 • Emergency detection algorithms

-Technical Implementation: Running TRM Locally
+Technical Implementation: Run TRM Locally in 5 Minutes

 Hardware Requirements